 Gear - Find items like tents, hammocks, chairs, and even kitchenware that you'll be able to use year after year.

 - Bring reusable water bottles, cups, utensils, and plates.
 Stainless steel and bamboo are both light and durable and perfect for camping or backpacking.
-We’ll be carrying all of these items on our online store!

 - Use rechargeable batteries for headlamps and lanterns.

 - Prioritize items that will stand the test of time, especially when buying new.
 It can be tempting to buy the cheapest option, but we've learned that outdoor gear is often a "get what you pay for" kind of product.
 The great thing is that investing in higher quality products now will pay off big time in the end as you won't have to replace them nearly as often.
 Also, keep an eye out for brands and retailers with great lifetime warranties and return policies.
-Some brands like North Face and Columbia will take back items after you've gotten all the life you can out of them, and either repair them for you or replace your used item with a new version for free if they didn't last a lifetime.
+Some brands like North Face and Columbia will take back items after you've got all the life you can out of them and either repair them for you or replace your used item with a new version for free if they didn't last a lifetime.

 - Don’t camp that often?
 Consider borrowing bigger ticket gear like tents, hammocks, camp stoves, and backpacks from friends or family before investing in your own.
 You can also rent or purchase used gear from local outdoor stores like Next Adventure in Portland or A16 Outfitters in San Diego.
 REI and Patagonia can also be great places for “pre-loved” outdoor clothing and gear PLUS they both do repairs too!

 And don't forget to brush up on the 7 Principles of Leave No Trace before you head out!
 Minimize your impact on your environment by disposing of waste properly, planning ahead, camping and hiking on durable surfaces, and leaving everything exactly as it was before you got there.

 Have any other tips?
 Share them in the comments below!